Last Updated: February 20, 2019

-The Montessori method is being used to successfully engage Alzheimer’s disease patients, and it’s an idea that’s gaining traction in the caregiving community.
-While it’s still a new approach, there is already evidence that the Montessori approach can reduce anxiety for people with dementia by providing them with engaging activities that they find rewarding.
+The Montessori Method is well-known for being used to successfully engage children, but it’s also an approach that’s gaining traction with caregivers of parents and senior loved ones with dementia.
+While it’s still a new idea, there is already evidence that the Montessori Method can reduce anxiety for people with dementia by providing them with engaging activities that they find rewarding.

-Developed in the early 20th century, the Montessori method of teaching holds that when you’re working with children, you must consider their needs and capabilities in concert.
+Developed in the early 20th century, the Montessori Method of teaching holds that when you’re working with children, you must consider their capabilities and needs.
+What are they able to do?
 What do they like to do?
-What are they able to do?
-The balancing act the teacher performs centers on not challenging the students — you don’t want them to get frustrated and give up — but rather, making the task a little beyond their comfort zone, so they still have the opportunity to learn and improve.
-The same is true for those with Alzheimer’s.
+The balancing act the teacher performs centers on not challenging the students — you don’t want them to become frustrated and give up — but rather, making the task a little beyond their comfort zone, so they still have the opportunity to improve.
+The same is true for those with dementia.

-Though a patient may become withdrawn or paranoid as dementia advances, in many cases, their long-term memories will be largely well-preserved.
-The Montessori method is about providing ways to connect with those memories.
-Presenting a loved one with fresh flowers and an empty vase may give him or her a way to step out of a sense of isolation and into a beautiful spring day, because the experience of putting the flowers in the vase is enough to powerfully call forth the memory of cutting fresh flowers, for instance.
+Though a senior may become paranoid or withdrawn as dementia advances, in many cases, their long-term memories will be largely well-preserved.
+The Montessori Method is about providing ways to connect with those memories.
+Presenting a senior loved one with fresh flowers and an empty vase may give him or her a way to step out of a sense of isolation and into a beautiful spring day, because the experience of putting the flowers in the vase is enough to powerfully call forth the memory of cutting fresh flowers, for instance.

-The positive attitudes and personal touch that are hallmarks of the Montessori method help caregivers maximize their loved ones’ opportunities to reconnect with pleasant events of the past, and to re-experience the accompanying positive emotions.
+The personal touch and positive attitudes that are hallmarks of the Montessori Method help caregivers maximize their loved ones’ opportunities to reconnect with pleasant events of the past and to re-experience the accompanying positive emotions.

-How Caregivers Can Put the Montessori Method into Play
+How Caregivers Can Use the Montessori Method for Dementia

 “We want to flip the system on its ear,” Dr. Camp says, “to change people’s expectations about what people with dementia are capable of.
 Our job is to allow this person to be present — to help them, wherever they are in the journey of dementia, to be connected with a community and contribute to the best of their ability.”

-What we’re increasingly learning is that dementia patients can come to not only enjoy the process of participating in something they used to regularly do, but also come away with a definite sense of accomplishment that can help improve their quality of life.
+What we’re increasingly learning is that those with dementia can come to not only enjoy the process of participating in something they used to regularly do, but also come away with a definite sense of accomplishment that can help improve their quality of life.

 Have you or a loved one found the Montessori method helpful?
 Please share stories about your experience in the comments below.